 Common torture techniques include shocking with electric batons, burning with irons, tying the body in painful positions for days, force-feeding saline solutions through a plastic tube inserted up the nose, and prying out fingernails with bamboo shoots, to name a few; rape and sexual torture of the Falun Gong in detention are prevalent as well.

 To date over 4,000 deaths have been documented, and at least 63,000 accounts of torture.
-An estimate of the real figure puts the actual death toll in the tens of thousands (more about torture).
+This figure is likely only a fraction of the true number due to the difficulty and danger of reporting on abuses in China. (more about torture).

 Imprisonment and Brainwashing